 Back in the 18th century, law practice in America was far from structured and formalized.
-Originally, a lawyer’s education functioned more as an apprenticeship.
+Originally, a lawyer’s education functioned more as an apprenticeship than a full-time degree.
 Experienced lawyers would act as mentors to trainees, teaching them how to practice law.
 During the colonial period, lawyers would be trained in and imported from England.

-However, the law practice itself would differ from place to place, as well as the interpretation of the law and the training process.
+However, the law practice itself would differ from place to place, as would the interpretation of the law in the real world and the training process.

 C.C.
 Langdell, the dean of Harvard Law School from 1870 to 1895, then led the drive to create the Juris Doctor degree.
 The proposed degree would be a three-year professional one instead of an undergraduate degree.